JNRowe/jnrowe.github.io/articles/tips/Instant_web_server.rst

-Python also comes with a :abbr:`CGI (Common Gateway Interface)`-capable version called ``CGIHTTPServer`` and a |XML|-:abbr:`RPC (Remote Procedure Call)` server called — this shouldn't come as a surprise — ``SimpleXMLRPCServer``.
-They're very useful for testing out ideas and concepts without having to set down lots of code.
+Python also comes with a :abbr:`CGI (Common Gateway Interface)`-capable version called ``CGIHTTPServer`` and a |XML|-:abbr:`RPC (Remote Procedure Call)` server called — this shouldn’t come as a surprise — ``SimpleXMLRPCServer``.
+They’re very useful for testing out ideas and concepts without having to set down lots of code.